raspberrypilearning/clone-wars/en/step_9.md

 --- task ---

 Test your game.
-What happens if you get hit by a falling orange?
+What happens if the spaceship gets hit by a falling orange?

 --- /task ---